echumley/FOSS-SIEM-Stack/README.md

 4. Look at the console output for the admin login information
 5. Verify you can access the Wazuh manager by going to `https://<ip-address>`
 6. Login using admin login information
+7. To configure the Wazuh server further, modify the `/var/ossec/etc/ossec.conf`

 ### Step 3: Deploy the Security Tools on a Host